yaarilab/yaarilab_documentation/documentation/annotation_pipeline_to_madc/index.md

 #### Overview
 Flask-based web application for the Minimal ADC server (mADC), adhering to a subset of the AIRR Data Commons API.
 This implementation allows interrogation of available repertoires and downloading specified repertoire data.
+This app also scannin the projects over the server before it come up, creating metadata and moving files into the app file system.

 #### System Requirements
 - Python 3.10